 However, it’s not breaking news that the Schwinn 130 only has a 13 lb flywheel.
 This is common for models in this price range, so it’s forgivable.

 Its resistance options are good for starters too.
-It has up to 20 levels of magnetic resistance to work with, allowing you adjust your resistance in small increments.
+It has 16 levels of magnetic resistance to work with, allowing you adjust your resistance in small increments.

 This allows you to fine tune your workouts and progress at the pace that best suits you.